 Role: UX Design + Research.
 Updated UI kit.

-Creating a new feature within a working app poses some difficultly, especially when working with finances.
+Creating a new feature within a working app poses some difficulty, especially when working with finances.
 To help Chase compete within the mobile banking realm, creating a custom and intuitive budgeting feature would help the app and Chase itself stand out competitively.
 In order to better understand mobile banking and mobile budgeting apps, I began my research by trying to determine the following:

 FINDINGS